 Due to these inherent uncertainties, the Board is unable to determine whether the actual outcome will be less than the current valuation of £19.1m, which it believes is underpinned by the value of the Preferred Interest, so feel the valuation of £19.1m should be maintained.
 This valuation has been assessed against various criteria, including exchange rate fluctuations.
-The Board would like to draw the reader's attention to the critical accounting estimates and key judgments on pages 20 and 21 which further explain the uncertainty and to the Auditors' report on pages 11 to 13 in which it is also highlighted.
+The Board would like to draw the reader's attention to the critical accounting estimates and key judgments on pages 20 and 21 which further explain the uncertainty.